A horse wearing a properly fitted bridle and bit.

 Your horse will tell you a lot about how their bridle fits.
 A well-fitted bridle allows for quiet, comfortable contact.
 The bit should rest gently in the mouth, with the main arms fitting snugly on either side without pulling the lips into a constant smile.
 You’ll know you’ve got it right when your horse is relaxed and responsive.
 On the flip side, signs of a poor fit include rubbing or hair loss under the crownpiece or noseband, gaping at the mouth, or constant head tossing.
 If your horse seems to be tensing its jaw or "grabbing the bit in its teeth)," it could be a sign of discomfort.
 Always check for pinching and ensure no part of the bridle is too tight or too loose.

-Your Daily Cleaning and Maintenance Checklist
+Your Quick Guide to Cleaning and Maintenance

 A little daily care goes a long way in preserving your horse tack.
 After every ride, take a damp cloth and wipe down the leather parts of your bridle to remove sweat and dirt, which can break down the material over time.
 For the bit, a quick rinse in warm water is usually enough.
 If you have some stubborn grime, a little vinegar can help, but try not to soak the bit for more than five or ten minutes.
 Once a week or so, treat your bridle to a deep clean with a quality leather cleaner, followed by a conditioner to keep it soft and strong.
 This simple routine prevents cracks and ensures your gear is always ready to go.